glerner/WP-Website-Mastery-color-palette-generator/Readme.md

 - 3 basic colors, and an accent color
 - 2 light tints (-lighter and -light) and 2 dark shades (-darker and -dark) each
 - 3 semantic colors (error, notice/warning, success) light and dark variants
-- Automatically adjusts color contrast.
+- Automatically adjusts color contrast, only colors meeting WCAG AAA contrast get output.
 - You select your preferred tints-shades from those that match WCAG AAA contrast.

 ## What you get
 - **Better readability**: Consistent high-contrast text color (text-on-light and text-on-dark) for accessibility; if you use only these text colors, you will have WCAG AAA contrast.
 - **Brand-friendly palette**: Primary, Secondary, Tertiary, Accent, plus helpful colors like Error/Notice/Success.
-- **Ready for WordPress**: We generate CSS style classes your theme can use right away.
+- **Ready for WordPress**: Generates CSS style classes your theme can use right away.
 The styles/<name>-*.json files use CSS variables, and define the colors for WordPress Theme Variations.
 - **Multiple Theme Variations**: You pick the combination of colors (which one is the site's primary color, which one is the secondary color, etc.) that you prefer, by *previewing* them on your site.
 Your choice of 6 variations (with the accent color set), or 24 variations (primary, secondary, tertiary and accent can all be seen in each position).
 - **Added Light-Dark Mode**: Add a companion plugin, and your website has a light and dark mode toggle.
 Both light mode and dark mode use colors from your Palette (not calculated colors like many light-dark plugins assign).
 - **Works with the Block Editor**: and also works in some page builders.
-With other page builders, you may have to paste the hex color numbers in the builder.
+With other page builders, you may have to paste the color numbers into the builder.

 ### Do you want the main color to be the blue, the green, or the blue-green?
 - Generates all the combinations of the 3 basic colors (primary, secondary, tertiary), plus optionally accent, with the tints and shades.
-- Preview your site with the WordPress Theme Variations (this is built into WordPress), and select your preference.
+- Preview your site with the WordPress Theme Variations (add-on plugin that is better than what is built into WordPress), and select your preference.

 ### Future changes to your palette
-- Most themes store color numbers in your page or post.
+- Most themes store **color numbers** in your page or post.
 If you change your palette, you will have to update every page element that uses a color from your palette.
-- The Theme Variations this generates, will store a color variable instead of a color number.
+- This generates Theme Variations that will store a **color variable**, such as "--primary-light" instead of a color number such as #ffdebb.
-- WordPress block editor (and some page builders) will store color variables instead of hard-coding color numbers (e.g., var(--primary-lighter) instead of #hex).
+- WordPress block editor (and some page builders) will store these color variables instead of hard-coding color numbers (e.g., var(--primary-lighter) instead of #hex like #ffdebb).
 - Next time you modify your color palette, you won't have to update every page element that uses a color from your palette.
 - (If your plugins and blocks follow your Palette; not all do.)